Arrangements for reopening the church

 - The toilets will be open, but we ask everyone to reduce risk of virus transmission by keeping use of these facilities to a minimum, wiping down all surfaces touched using the cleaning materials provided, and washing hands well.
 Young children must be accompanied.
 Please ensure that any queuing respects 2m distancing.

-Your support and prayers are greatly appreciated at this time.
-We look forward very much to the opportunity to resume worshipping together, and to working together to improve this experience over the coming weeks.
+Your support and prayers are greatly appreciated at this time, as we work together to improve this experience over the coming weeks.

-An opportunity to contribute to the discussion on how to improve these arrangements will be provided at the next online Parish Open Meeting (15 July, 7.30pm) which all are welcome to join.
+An opportunity to contribute to the discussion on how to improve these arrangements will be provided at each online Parish Open Meeting, which all are welcome to join.
 Follow the Open Meetings link on the left for more details.

 Additionally, it continues to be possible to open the church for individual prayer.
 Please see the main Mass/Services page for details of when the church is open.